Home > Construction > How to Get a Builders Licence in New South Wales

-Additionally, the savvy customer these days will carry out a “builders licence NSW check” by searching on Google for something along the lines of “contractor licence NSW” or “builders licence NSW” and if you are not licensed, you will not show up!
+Additionally, the savvy customer these days will carry out a “builders licence NSW check” by searching on the Office of Fair Trading website, and if you are not licensed, you will not show up!

 ● An endorsed contractor licence.
 If you apply for a contractor licence and also have the qualifications and experience needed for a qualified supervisor, you are eligible to get an endorsed contractor licence.